aliirmak/notepad-plus-plus-opensees/README.md

 ## Features

-- Support for OpenSees and Tcl syntax
+- Support for OpenSees and Tcl syntax in Notepad++

 ## Installation